Visual Feedback & Micro-interactions in JavaScript Form Validation

 Testing & Quality Assurance Workflows

-A comprehensive testing matrix for visual feedback must span unit, integration, and visual regression layers.
-Unit tests should verify state machine transitions and debounce timing using jest.useFakeTimers().
-Integration tests validate that animation triggers correctly fire CustomEvent payloads and update data-state attributes.
+A comprehensive testing matrix for visual feedback spans unit, integration, and visual-regression layers.
+Unit tests should verify state-machine transitions and debounce timing using fake timers.
+Integration tests validate that animation triggers correctly fire CustomEvent payloads and update data-state.

-Visual regression testing with Playwright or Cypress captures pixel-perfect snapshots across validation states, ensuring CSS transitions render consistently across browsers.
-Automated accessibility audits should run alongside these pipelines, verifying contrast ratios (minimum 4.5:1 for normal text), prefers-reduced-motion compliance, and screen reader compatibility.
+Visual regression testing with Playwright captures snapshots across validation states, ensuring CSS transitions render consistently across browsers.
+Automated accessibility audits run alongside these pipelines, verifying contrast ratios (4.5:1 minimum for normal text), prefers-reduced-motion compliance, and screen reader output.

 import { debounce } from './debounce';